-FYCSI is a program specifically for foster youth to provide them with additional financial assistance to help them succeed in college.
+FYCSI is a program specifically for students who have experienced foster care to provide them with additional financial assistance to help them succeed in college.
 Students are eligible if they were in foster care at/after age 13 and admitted and enrolled in a SUNY or CUNY college or university, or at a private college or university that has an HEOP program.
-They need to send a Consent Form to OCFS and follow up with their campus's financial aid office in order to secure the funding.
-Information about the program can be found on the NYSED website.
-A direct link to the consent form can be found here.
+Students need to send a consent form (which can be found here) to FCY4College@ocfs.ny.gov and then visit their college's financial aid office to receive FYCSI funds.
+See Appendix G20 Foster Youth College Success Initiative Information Sheet for detailed information on the supports, application process, etc.